 In addition, the registration requirements are burdensome and technical violations can result in additional jail time.
 The law requires that your residence or even where you sleep, if homeless, be reported to the local sheriff’s office within 72 hours of when you moved.
 If you change residence, you must report a change to both the old and new county sheriffs.
 Additionally, this reporting must be done every year and failure to do so is itself a felony offense.

 We are experienced with representing individuals facing these charges, and we work to build an effective defense.
 If you have a prior conviction, it may be possible to have your name removed from the registry, reducing the risk of non-compliance and additional criminal charges.

 Contact Us Immediately

 Sex offenses are very serious and demand an aggressive response.
 We represent clients throughout the Atlanta metro area with these cases.
-Call us at 770-901-2577 to speak with our lawyer.
+Call us today to speak with our lawyer.
 To schedule an appointment at our Marietta office you can also fill out our online form.

 The Engelbnerger Law Group, LLC represents clients throughout the Atlanta area, including Marietta and Cobb County, Georgia.